shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M00Lab00_Setup.md

 1. You see a prompt that you have an existing account with Microsoft.
 Select **Sign in.**

-1. Enter the password provided by the Authorized Lab Hoster.
+1. Enter the password provided in the Environment tab and click **Sign in**.

 1. Select **Yes** to stay signed in.